AmarDange/Indo-German/README.md

 ### Site Goals

 - **Indo German** is a social-media website designed to mimic the features of Twitter.
-- User can create an account, log in, make posts about incomparable memories from their childhood, and be able to engage with other users by commenting and liking on other posts/comments.
+- User can create an account, log in, make posts about incomparable memories, information while staying in germany or India, and be able to engage with other users by commenting and liking on other posts/comments.
 Also user can change their profile photo and profile biography.
-- The basic goal is to re-live the happy moments of your childhood and provide a happy mood to the users.
+- The basic goal is to share information and provide a support/help to the users.
 - Users can enable the network using this social media platform.

 ### Scope